Isaac-ej/Portfolio_Website/README.md

 <!--Tech stack --->

 ### Tech Stack <a name="tech-stack">
-The Project in Built with :
+The Project is Built with :
 <ul>
 <li>HTML</li>
 <li>CSS</li>